Indian Splendor Tour 2026

 People will usually shy away from you if you attempt to publicly display affection.
 Public display of romantic affection has never been a part of Indian culture.

-Kissing may be the universal language of love, but kissing on the lips is a definitely a “no go” in India.
+Kissing may be the universal language of love, but kissing on the lips is definitely a “no go” in India.
 This is dangerous territory.
 An innocent goodbye kiss at the International airport would probably be fine, but not at a railway station.
 And smooching at a restaurant is definitely not a good idea.

 When it comes to LGBTQ+ travelers, India is generally very tolerant.
 Mumbai is the country’s gay capital, and it even has its own sizable Pride Parade.
 Even outside the Bollywood city, it’s rare to face overt discrimination when traveling as a same-sex couple.
 That said, there may be more eyes upon you than you’re used to, so avoid overt acts of physical affection, just as any straight couple would.